gamblePants/MutantGenerator/README.md

             };
 ```

-Each Gift object has an ID (int), Name (string), Path (string) and how much it costs to purchase during character creation - Cost (int).
+The above list is shortened for this example.
+There are 60 gifts in total.
+Each Gift object has an ID (int), Name (string), Path that it belongs to (string) and how much it costs to purchase during character creation - Cost (int).
 The allGifts list is accessed by the AssignGifts() method below.

-### Assign gifts method from the Gifts.cs class
+### AssignGifts() method from the Gifts.cs class

 ```C#
 public static List<Gifts> AssignGifts(string path)